 Cocoa was used in Mexico as early as 1750 BC.
 Both the Maya and Aztecs used it as an offering in ceremonies.
-The Aztecs called it 'Xocoatl' and believed it came from Quetzalcoatl the God of wisdom..
-Montezuma is said to have drunk 50 cups every day !
-Each of Cassandra's Cocoa Pods holds a delightful secret: they open to reveal, on one side gemstone "cocoa beans", and on the other side, the pod is empty because they have been eaten already!
+The Aztecs called it 'Xocoatl' and believed it came from Quetzalcoatl the God of wisdom.
+Cassandra's iconic Cocoa Pod swivels to reveal cocoa beans in the form of rose cut gems and diamonds on one side, while on the other side, the pod is empty because they have been eaten already!
 From the journey to Mexico.

 All Cassandra Goad pendants are sold without chains.

 Extra Small Cocoa Pod in silver.
 The pendant is approximately 15mm.
 All pendants sold without chains.

 Cassandra herself designs all her jewels and works closely with her stone cutters and craftsmen throughout the process from design through to creation including on her bespoke projects.

 Ever in search of the unusual and rare, Cassandra travels the world to source beautiful gemstones, either in the rough or cut form.